Joe Maddison's War

 Joe Maddison's War is a 2010 television film written by Alan Plater about strained family and social relations in wartime.
-Directed by Patrick Collerton and filmed partly on location in South Shields, it presents a view of World War II through the eyes of shipyard worker and World War I veteran Joe Maddison (played by Kevin Whately) who serves in the Home Guard during the Blitz while his son and son-in-law are enlisted for oversea service.
+Directed by Patrick Collerton and filmed partly on location in South Shields (including at Beamish Living Museum), it presents a view of World War II through the eyes of shipyard worker and World War I veteran Joe Maddison (played by Kevin Whately) who serves in the Home Guard during the Blitz while his son and son-in-law are enlisted for oversea service.